libcc/CS551-lab0/README.md

 chmod 777 test.sh
 ```

-The test.sh file simply generates the ppmcvt executable file using 'make' command (GCC and Cmake must be installed on te system) and then runs 12 tests using a command like this:
+The test.sh file simply generates the ppmcvt executable file using 'make' command (GCC and CMake must be installed on the system) and then runs 12 tests using a command like this:

 ```
 ./ppmcvt -flag1 -flag2 output-image-name.pbm input-image-name.ppm